ashtroboy79/boris-bike-2/README.md

 ## Project Status

-Ongoing: we have written the README.md!
+Ongoing: this is the current progress from day 3 with Ahsan and Suhani working through challenges 12-16.